Introduction to NeuroSurf Data Structures

 -

-publication-style layouts built with
+vignette("surfplot-style-figures")for multi-view, publication-style layouts built withsurface_plot()and friends.

 SurfaceGeometry: Representing the Mesh